tls-md/tls-md/TLS/Concepts/CRAFT.md

 SKILL IMPORTANT FOR a PROFESSION.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The general word for any craft or professional skill is shù 術.
+1. The general word for any craft or professional skill is shù [[術]].
 See also METHOD
-2. Gōng 工 is the general term for handicrafts.
+2. Gōng [[工]] is the general term for handicrafts.
-3. Jì 技 is a general term for highly developed skills of any kind, including the professional skills.
+3. Jì [[技]] is a general term for highly developed skills of any kind, including the professional skills.
 See SKILL
 ## Modern Chinese Criteria
 工藝
 技藝